Skip to main content

 Milestones without them

-Birthdays, weddings, graduations, the birth of a child, Christmas, the anniversary of their death, and your own birthday are all moments when the absence hits hard.
+Birthdays, weddings, graduations, the birth of a child, Christmas, the anniversary of their death, and your own birthday are all moments when the absence is felt keenly.
 You may dread these dates for weeks in advance.
-The anticipation is often worse than the day itself, but the day can still be brutal.
+The anticipation is often worse than the day itself, though the day can still be very hard.

 Some people find comfort in honouring their parent at milestones: leaving an empty seat at a wedding, wearing a piece of their jewellery, telling stories about them, or raising a glass.
 Others prefer to get through the day quietly without drawing attention to the absence.
 Neither approach is better.

 The first year is full of "firsts" that catch you off guard: the first time you go to call them and remember you cannot, the first time something happens that you would have told them about, the first holiday without them.
-These firsts are painful, but surviving them proves that you can.
+These firsts are painful.
+You do not have to handle them gracefully; you only have to get through them.

 When the relationship was complicated

 Not all parent-child relationships are loving.
-If your parent was abusive, neglectful, absent, or difficult, their death can bring a complicated mixture of emotions: grief for the relationship you never had, relief that the difficult dynamic is over, anger that you never got the apology or the closure you deserved, and guilt for feeling any of these things.
+If your parent was abusive, neglectful, absent, or difficult, losing them can bring a complicated mixture of emotions: grief for the relationship you never had, relief that the difficult dynamic is over, anger that you never got the apology or the closure you deserved, and guilt for feeling any of these things.

 You are allowed to grieve a complicated relationship.
 You are allowed to feel relieved.
 You are allowed to feel nothing.
 You are allowed to feel all of these at once.
 Society expects us to mourn our parents in a particular way, and if your relationship did not fit that mould, you may feel pressure to perform a grief you do not feel, or to suppress a grief that others do not understand.